daveonre/opencvprojects/BrightnessControl/README.md

 **Note:**

-* The drowsiness detection using EAR is not implemented in this provided code snippet.
 * The effectiveness of the brightness control based on hand gestures may vary depending on factors like lighting conditions and camera placement.